 ICX devices running either router or switch images can be managed by SmartZone.
 The following items are required to manage ICX devices:

-- Refer to the ICX-Management Feature Support Matrix on page 215 for detailed information on software compatibility requirements and feature availability. - The Smartzone IP address must be reachable by the ICX device through the Management interface or through switch or router interfaces.
+Refer to the Supported ICX Models on page 226 for detailed information on software compatibility requirements and feature availability.